 Building the app package using Microsoft Visual Studio

 If you're using Microsoft Visual Studio as your development environment, you already have built-in tools that make creating an app package a quick and easy process.
 For more info, see Packaging apps.

 Be sure that all your filenames use ANSI.

 When you create your package in Visual Studio, make sure you are signed in with the same account associated with your developer account.
 Some parts of the package manifest have specific details related to your account.
 This info is detected and added automatically.
 Without the additional information added to the manifest, you may encounter package upload failures.

 When you build your app's UWP packages, Visual Studio can create an .msix or appx file, or a .msixupload or .appxupload file.
 For UWP apps, we recommend that you always upload the .msixupload or .appxupload file in the Packages page.
 For more info about packaging UWP apps for the Store, see Package a UWP app with Visual Studio.

 Your app's packages don't have to be signed with a certificate rooted in a trusted certificate authority.

 One app bundle can contain your packages for all architectures.
-You should submit only one bundle for each targeted OS.

 Building the app package manually